 Are There Job Opportunities for Computer Science Professors?

-In 2016, there was an estimated number of 39,700 jobs in the United States for Computer Science Professor.
+In the United States, there were 39,700 jobs for Computer Science Professor in 2016.
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 3,200 new jobs for Computer Science Professor by 2026.
 Due to new job openings and attrition, there will be an average of 3,400 job openings in this field each year.

 The states with the most job growth for Computer Science Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Illinois, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

 How Much Does a Computer Science Professor Make?